Welcome to The Boggs Center

 Sharing Your Story: A Guide to Medicaid Advocacy

 Medicaid provides funding for services that help millions of people with disabilities and their families across the country.
-Available in English and Spanish, this guide has information to help you share your lived experience with policymakers so they understand the importance of Medicaid and the services it provides to people with disabilities.
+“Sharing Your Story: A Guide to Medicaid Advocacy” has information to help you share your lived experience with policymakers so they understand the importance of Medicaid and the services it provides to people with disabilities.
+Available in English, Spanish, Chinese, Gujarati, Japanese, Portuguese, and Tagalog, this guide explains how Medicaid works and commonly proposed threats, and offers tips for sharing your story along with a worksheet to help you plan your advocacy message.
 Read More About Sharing Your Story: A Guide to Medicaid Advocacy

 Cover of Reverse Job Fair Planning Toolkit